josefmonje/html-css-and-basic-bootstrap/chapter2.md

 * Create a resume/C.V.
 * Create a page showcasing any product
-* Create a simple news site/blog linking to your own articles
+* Create a better version of an ugly website

 ### Recap: